frimpongemanuele/HomeLab/docs/cybersecurity.md

 1. Keep infrastructure management interfaces private.
 2. Avoid exposing administrative services directly to the public Internet.
 3. Use encrypted VPN-based remote access.
-4. Separate major workloads using VMs and containers.
+4. Separate major workloads using VMs, LXC containers, and Docker containers.
 5. Use authenticated access for shared resources.
-6. Reduce dependency on legacy or insecure protocols.
+6. Reduce dependency on obsolete or insecure protocols.
 7. Protect critical workloads with snapshots and backups.
+8. Minimize privileges assigned to service integrations.
-8. Maintain visibility into system availability and resource usage.
+9. Monitor infrastructure availability and abnormal resource behavior.
+10. Separate experimental workloads from stable infrastructure.
+11. Prepare the network for future VLAN-based segmentation.
-9. Provide a platform for future security monitoring and network-security experimentation.
+12. Build a realistic platform for defensive-security experimentation.

 ---

 # Current Security Architecture

-The HomeLab currently follows a **low-exposure architecture**.
+The HomeLab currently follows a **low-exposure, defense-in-depth model**.

 ```text
                     Internet